To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 Children thrive on routine.
 Continue a routine which includes bathing, teeth brushing and reading.
 Avoid active play 30 minutes before settling down.

-Make sure you have enough light for your child to find her way to the bathroom at night.
+Make sure you have enough light for your child to find his way to the bathroom at night.